 After you finish the second run, REPEAT with the next run of foil and continue following steps 1 and 2 until you reach the top of your wall.

-Finish closing/taping all the seams on the walls and roofline.
+FINISH UP: Finish closing/taping all the seams on the walls and roofline.
 Use extra tape to “clean up” any exposed seams or loose pieces from cutting.
-Tape is also a good way to cover up any cap nails or other fastener heads.

-If you have any questions about this install process, feel free to contact us!
+If you have any questions about this install process, feel free to contact us at 800-595-8772!